 5.6 Company shall notify the Customer through the Company website of any such increase and shall endeavour to give the Customer not less than 30 days’ prior notice of such charges.

-5.7 Fees may be increased by Company giving the Customer once at any time in each twelve month period by the rate of increase in the Retail Prices Index during the preceding 12 month period or 3% whichever is the greater.
+5.7 Fees may be increased by Company (giving the Customer notice, once, at any time in each twelve month period) at the rate of increase in the Retail Prices Index during the preceding 12 month period or a price deemed appropriate by the Company.

 5.8 If payment of any Fees is not made in full by the Customer by the due date for payment under the terms of this Agreement, Company may at its discretion, without prejudice to its other rights and remedies (including to charge interest at 4% plus prevailing Bank of England base rate): a) suspend the provision of the Services to the Customer until such time as all overdue amounts (including any interest due) are paid in full; and/or b) set-off such sums against any sums due to the Customer.
 In the event payment is not made within thirty (30) days of the due date for payment, Company reserves the right to terminate the relevant Services.
 Failure to raise an invoice in respect of interest shall not be deemed to constitute a waiver of our rights to recover interest.